axal25/GoogleUITest/README.md

 2. I tested it only on Ubuntu with Chrome.
 3. Main test class is
    `src/test/java/main/google/web/driver/custom/GoogleCustomWebDriverTest.java`
-4. There are also smoke test class for browsers other than Chrome defined in
+4. There are also smoke test classes for browsers other than Chrome defined in
    `src/test/resources/json/browsers.json`.
    Browser smoke class testing on google.com
    `src/test/java/main/google/web/driver/selenium/GoogleSeleniumJupiterWebDriverTest.java`